TheDinner22/cache_simulator/README.md

 ## using this code

 Just credit me if you use it but feel free to fork or do whatever (I do not care at all)

+It's got a MIT license so you can just steal it if you want (please don't it would make me very sad).